vdice/spin-docs/content/v2/ai-sentiment-analysis-api-tutorial.md

 ## Conclusion

 We want to get feedback on the Serverless AI API.
 We are curious about what models you would like to use and what applications you are building using Serverless AI.
-Let us know what you need, and how Fermyon's Serverless AI could potentially help solve a problem for you.
+Let us know what you need, and how Serverless AI could potentially help solve a problem for you.
 We would love to help you write your new Serverless AI application.

 ## Next Steps